WouterKlein/plant-humanities/docs/cinnamon/README.md

 	url="007714869-L.2070171.jpg">
 {#paragraph14}

-### Cinnamon and the imagination of empire
+### Cinnamon and imperial imagination

-Meanwhile, other states were desperate to have cinnamon for themselves.
+Meanwhile, other countries were desperately trying to have access to cinnamon.
 This was especially true for Spain and its empire.
 Spain tried – ultimately with no success – to acquire cinnamon trees itself, or at least to copy Dutch practices for exotic plants in its colonies.[^ref19] The Spanish quest for cinnamon in the New World even went back as far as the early days of exploration: we already came across Columbus’s efforts to find cinnamon on his journeys.
 The famous expedition of Gonzalo Pizarro and Francisco de Orellana along the Amazon river (1541-1542) was also intended to find the legendary ‘Land of Cinnamon’ (_País de la Canela_), which was associated with the land of gold, El Dorado.
 Their journey still inspired the French botanist Joseph de Jussieu to find the cinnamon lands of South America in the 1740s.[^ref20]
 <param title="Gonzalo Pizarro" eid="Q435292">
 <param title="Francisco de Orellana" eid="Q207901">
 <param title="Amazon" eid="Q3783">